180°C Equals What in Fahrenheit? A full breakdown to Temperature Conversions

 Q: Is there a quick way to estimate a Celsius to Fahrenheit conversion without using a calculator?

 A: While there's no perfect shortcut, a rough estimation can be done by doubling the Celsius value and adding 30.
-This method is approximate and works best for temperatures around room temperature.
-However, for precise measurements, always use the formula.
+Plus, this method is approximate and works best for temperatures around room temperature.
+That said, for precise measurements, always use the formula.

 -